 It's Mozart Mostly

 While none of Mozart's operas were smash hits during his lifetime, The Magic Flute came closest, playing 20 times in its first month and more than 200 times by the end of the century.
 And while today Mozart is renowned for his symphonies, piano concertos, string quartets, and so much more, the area he truly dominates is the opera stage.
 Since 2004, there have been more performances of Mozart operas than those of any other composer save one—Giuseppi Verdi, who wrote more than 20 operas.
-And yet four of the 11 most performed operas worldwide are by Mozart.
+And yet, four of the 11 most-performed operas worldwide are by Mozart.
 That is two more than Verdi and one more than the other opera luminary, Giacomo Puccini.
 And while Don Giovanni, Le nozze di Figaro, and Così fan tutte are all considered masterpieces, Mozart's most popular opera today is the same as it was 230 years ago, The Magic Flute.
-It is the second most performed opera in the world, staged 9,264 times in the past fifteen years.
+It is the second most performed opera globally, staged 9,264 times in the past fifteen years.

 Audiences of all ages

-While the themes of the opera may be mystical and the allegories many, this is in the end an opera about wizards, bird-people, magic instruments, and flying navigators, all backed by incredibly catchy tunes.
+While the themes of the opera may be mystical and the allegories many, this is, in the end, an opera about wizards, bird-people, magic instruments, and flying navigators, all backed by incredibly catchy tunes.
 As such, aside from the relatively long length, it is a perfect opera for children.
-The Metropolitan Opera House debuted a one-act, English-language version in 2006, and since 2013 it has made regular appearances around the Christmas holiday, ideal for the family who can't bear the thought of another Nutcracker or who just want to expand their cultural appreciation.
+The Metropolitan Opera House debuted a one-act, English-language version in 2006, and since 2013 it has made regular appearances around the Christmas holiday, ideal for the family who can't bear the thought of another Nutcracker or who want to expand their cultural appreciation.